ray-project/ray/doc/source/ray-observability/ray-metrics.rst

 You can choose to run Grafana on a non-default port or on a different machine.
 If you choose to do this, the :ref:`Dashboard <ray-dashboard>` needs to be configured with a public address to that service so the web page can load the graphs.
 This can be done with the `RAY_GRAFANA_HOST` env var when launching ray.
 The env var takes in the address to access Grafana.
+More info can be found :ref:`here <multi-node-metrics-grafana>`.
+Instructions to use an existing Grafana instance can be found :ref:`here <multi-node-metrics-grafana-existing>`.

 For the Grafana charts to work on the Ray dashboard, the user of the dashboard's browser must be able to reach the Grafana service.
 If this browser cannot reach Grafana the same way the Ray head node can, you can use a separate env var `RAY_GRAFANA_IFRAME_HOST` to customize the host the browser users to attempt to reach Grafana.
 If this is not set, we use the value of `RAY_GRAFANA_HOST` by default.

+For example, if Grafana is hosted at is 55.66.77.88 on port 3000.
+One should set the value to `RAY_GRAFANA_HOST=http://55.66.77.88:3000`.

 Troubleshooting
 ---------------